STEELHEAD FISHING TRIPS

 The Duncans take six anglers per week into this remote Kodiak, Alaska, area to fish for wild Steelhead.
 Getting in and out of camp requires airdropping gear and supplies from a floatplane and then hiking to the camp from a nearby lake.

-Flyfish for Sapsuk River steelhead September through mid-October.
-Two anglers per guide.
-Aleutian Anglers run a deluxe camp on the Sapsuk River, also known as the Hoodoo on the Alaska Peninsula.
+Flyfish for Sapsuk River steelhead or Steelhead Creek in September through mid-October.
+Aleutian Anglers run two deluxe camps catering to two and four guests per week on the Alaska Peninsula.

 Wild Rivers Lodge is situated on the banks of the world-renowned Skeena River in beautiful British Columbia.
 The Skeena River is home to the largest run of wild steelhead in the world and also the world record.